pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

   That single line is packing a punch.
 Any changes made to the text field are played back to `model.name`, and any changes to the model will be automatically played back to the text field.
-  That makes the model the "source of truth", and you never have to worry about the UI getting out of sync with th model.
+  That makes the model the "source of truth", and you never have to worry about the UI getting out of sync with the model.

 * ### Navigation